tensorflow/lucid/CONTRIBUTING.md

 ### Pull Requests

-All submissions, including submissions by project collaborators, require review.
+Most submissions, including submissions by project collaborators, require review.
+Files in `scratch/` and `notebooks/` are excempt.
 We use GitHub pull requests for this purpose.
 Consult [GitHub Help](https://help.github.com/articles/about-pull-requests/) for more information on using pull requests.
 Before sending your pull requests, please make sure you've completed this list.

 - You've read this document, the [Contributing Guidelines](CONTRIBUTING.md).
 - Your changes are consistent with the [Coding Style](https://github.com/tensorflow/lucid/blob/master/CONTRIBUTING.md#coding-style).
-- You've run all [Unit Tests] on all supported versions of Python(https://github.com/tensorflow/lucid/blob/master/CONTRIBUTING.md#unit-tests).
+- You've run all [Unit Tests](https://github.com/tensorflow/lucid/blob/master/CONTRIBUTING.md#unit-tests) on all supported versions of Python.
 - If you've added new files, you've [included a License](https://github.com/tensorflow/lucid/blob/master/CONTRIBUTING.md#unit-tests) at the top of those files.
 - You've signed Google's [Contributor License Agreement (CLA)](https://cla.developers.google.com/).
 No worries about this—you do [not surrender ownership of your contribution, and you do not give up any of your rights to use your contribution elsewhere](https://cla.developers.google.com/about).